 6) What config items in DAP are required if I use Paypal HOSTED button?

-If you want to use sandbox for testing, then DAP Setup -> Config -> Payment Processing -> Use Paypal Sanbox For Testing -> Set to “Y”.
+DAP Setup -> Config -> Payment Processing -> Use Paypal Sanbox For Testing -> Set to “Y”.

 If your site has trouble connecting to Paypal via CURL and you see this error in DAP orders page – Check Product and Price(Reprocessible), then update the config to use FOPEN.

-DAP Setup -> Config -> Payment Processing -> How DAP connects to Paypal -> Set to “Y”.
+DAP Setup -> Config -> Payment Processing -> How DAP connects to Paypal> Set to “Y”.

 NOTE: In the DAP Products page, you ONLY need to set the Product Price, Trial Amount and Recurring Count if you use the DAP hosted/generated buttons for Paypal.
 Not needed if you use Paypal hosted buttons.
 You can leave it empty if you use Paypal hosted buttons.
 Even if you populate it, it will not be used.